20hertz/boomtap-infra/README.md

 ### 2. Create a policy to allow deployment through CDK

 - In console, switch to the new account
+- In IAM, create a new policy
+  - Name it _DeploymentRights_
-- Create a policy named _DeploymentRights_ and copy over the JSON from other accounts
+  - copy over the JSON from other accounts

 ### 3. Create a Deployer role